corinnahuber/CCL4PotionWitch/README.md

 ### Miro board
 https://miro.com/app/board/uXjVINxA_V0=/?share_link_id=535119272679

+### User guideline
+Connect Repository to Unity
+either play the game directly in Unity (run Main Menu Scene) or Build the project and play the built version

 ## Story
 In the twilight-drenched forest of Black Hollow, a young witch named Raven stirs her cauldron, desperate to cleanse her haunted home.
 Once a place of peace, the forest is now stalked by restless ghosts, echoes of an ancient curse.
 These spirits feed on fear, growing stronger in the dark old woods.